metapensiero/metapensiero.reactive/README.rst

 that value and the *computation* that uses it.
 This way, when the value is changed, our ``log_temp_celsius()`` can be re-run and it will do its work.
-So we change the code a bit mostly by using a getter and a setter to change the temp variable so that we can do something when this happens and then we instruct the *tracker* to run the log function so that it knows what to re-run.
+So we change the code a bit mostly by using a getter and a setter to change the temp variable and add some code  when this happens and then instruct the *tracker* to run the log function so that it knows what to re-run.
 Let's see:

 .. code:: python